godotengine/godot-docs/classes/class_styleboximagemask.rst

 Description
 -----------

 This StyleBox is similar to :ref:`StyleBoxTexture<class_styleboxtexture>`, but only meant to be used for mask testing.
-It takes an image and applies stretch rules to determine if the poit clicked is masked or not.
+It takes an image and applies stretch rules to determine if the point clicked is masked or not.

 Member Function Description
 ---------------------------